SENG330/course/lectures/3-agile.md

 * prioritized list of requirements (or wishlist) that describes all desired functionality

 Product Backlog Item
-* specifies a customer-centric feature (User Story form) – effort estimated by team, business value estimated by Product Owner
+* specifies a customer-centric feature (User Story form) â€“ effort estimated by team, business value estimated by Product Owner

 Sprint Backlog
 * contains list of tasks that are negotiated by team and product owner from Product Owner for the sprint